 Also in this diagram you see that different structs within the diamond are used by different facets.
 FacetA uses DiamondStorage3.
 FacetB uses DiamondStorage3 and DiamondStorage2.
 FacetC uses DiamondStorage2 and DiamondStorage1.

 The diagram above shows the DiamondStorage structs in the diamond.
 It is true that all contract storage data is stored in the diamond, not in its facets.
 But the struct definitions exist in the facet source code.
+Or the struct definitions can exist in separate solidity files or Solidity libraries that are imported by facets, or the struct definitions can be in a contract that is inherited by multiple facets.

 A key part of the Diamond Standard is how it helps you with contract storage.
 It introduces a new storage technique called Diamond Storage.
 It is a new technique because until recently it wasn't possible to do.